 Barriers to Speech / Advocacy

-While there is no express legal prohibition concerning the ability of Venezuelan NPOs to engage in advocacy or political activities, experience has proved that there are practical barriers.
+In addition, experience has shown that there are practical barriers to advocacy.
 The Government has retaliated against members of NPOs who have made studies, reports or declarations criticizing governmental acts.
-The forms of retaliation vary but include informal threats against the personal integrity of members of NPOs, governmental pressure over donors, judicial prosecution of members of NPOs, and public derision of the NGOs and its members, among others.
+The forms of retaliation vary but include informal threats against the personal integrity of members of NPOs, governmental pressure over donors, judicial prosecution of members of NPOs, and public derision of the NPOs and its members, among others.

 Barriers to International Contact